djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/boundary_layers.md

 #### Laminar Boundary Layer

-- **Smooth, orderly** flow near the wall.
+- The laminar flow exhibits a *smooth, orderly* motion near the wall.
-- Velocity profile is described by solutions like the **Blasius solution** (flat plate) or other exact solutions for simple geometries.
+- The velocity profile is described by solutions such as the *Blasius solution* for a flat plate or other exact solutions for simple geometries.
-- Shear stresses are driven by molecular viscosity alone.
+- Shear stresses in laminar flow are driven solely by molecular viscosity.
-- Typically thinner, with less mixing than turbulent layers.
+- The boundary layer in laminar flow is typically thinner and experiences less mixing compared to turbulent layers.
-- More prone to **boundary-layer separation** under adverse pressure gradients.
+- Under adverse pressure gradients, laminar flow is more prone to *boundary-layer separation*.

 #### Example: Blasius (Flat Plate) Boundary Layer Growth